pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing.md

       | 10000        | 10      |
 ```

-This natural language syntax is parsed by [gocuke](https://github.com/regen-network/gocuke).
+This natural language syntax is parsed and used to match and execute the corresponding [step definitions](https://cucumber.io/docs/cucumber/step-definitions/?lang=javascript) using [gocuke](https://github.com/regen-network/gocuke).

 ## Executing Tests